 The College will conduct a fair, impartial, and prompt investigation in a manner that will provide all parties with a resolution.
-Fixed timelines for completion cannot be guaranteed and depending on the nature of the allegations involved, an investigation could require as many as ninety (90), if not more.
+Fixed timelines for completion cannot be guaranteed and depending on the nature of the allegations involved, an investigation can be completed in as few as sixty (60) business days or require as many as ninety (90), if not more.
 Factors impacting this time frame, include but are not limited to, the complexity and nature of the conduct alleged, the number of parties and witnesses involved, reasonable delays in procedures for securing party advisors and required, reasonable accommodations, campus closures in the event of weather, weather-related conditions, and/or public health crisis.
 In all cases, the Title IX Coordinator or designee will provide both the Complainant and the Respondent with notice of any delays necessary as a function of separate law enforcement procedures.
 In all investigations, investigators will provide parties with written notice of their initiation of each major stage of the investigative process and with estimated times for completion of the same.

-Hearing for All Alleged Sex-and Gender-Based Misconduct
+Hearing for All Alleged Sex- and Gender-Based Misconduct

 Hearings may be conducted with all parties physically present in the same geographic location, usually on campus, or, at the College's discretion or when required by law, any or all parties, witnesses, and other participants may choose to appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
-In cases involving Title IX covered Sexual Harassment, the parties and Hearing Panel members will receive the investigators' final report and a notification of charges at least ten (10) calendar days prior to the scheduled hearing.
+The parties and Hearing Panel members will receive the investigators' final report and a notification of charges at least ten (10) business days prior to the scheduled hearing.